MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-import.md

 ### output_file

-a character string representing the output ‘.xdf’ file, or a RxXdfData object.
+a character string representing the output ‘.xdf’ file, a RxXdfData, RxHiveData, RxParquetData, RxOrcData or RxSparkDataFrame object.
 If None, a data frame will be returned in memory.

 ### vars_to_keep